TreyDettmer/ScrabbIO/README.md

    * For each new word, iterate over each board space that the word's tiles occupy
        * Apply the board space's bonus to the word and/or tile
    * Keep track of how many points have been score

+Once the game logic was finished, I needed to setup the web server that would host the game.
+I used https://heroku.com/ which allows developers to host web applications for free.
+One issue that I had with using Heroku was that free Heroku apps sleep (stop working) after 30 minutes of no web traffic.
+It turned out that while playing my game, no actual web requests were being sent to the web server (I'm not sure if that's the correct explanation).
+To fix this, every two minutes, each client that is connected to the server sends an http get request in order to keep the web server awake.

+## Final Thoughts
+I don't plan on making another game from scratch in NodeJS for awhile since coding and interacting with the drawn graphics was tedious to say the least.
+I still enjoyed making this project because I was able to combine my love for game development with my interest in learning new things like web based multiplayer.
+Also I can easily share this project with others since it's on the internet so that's nice.